top of page

 As you settle in after the change you may or may not have wanted, you wonder if your life will ever be the same again.
 If it was a change you didn't want, you wonder if you will ever be happy again.
 If it was a change you wanted, you wonder if your hopes regarding the new change will be as wonderful as you dreamed.

 The hard changes will take awhile to adjust to.
 There is no question about it.
 Give yourself time.
-Surprisingly, the happy changes can be just as stressful so give yourself time to adjust to them too.
+Surprisingly, the happy changes can be just as stressful, so give yourself time to adjust to them too.
 If moving your home is involved, add even more time.
 There is a stress indicator and it is surprising how many stress points can add up when you move or lose people who you are close to in your life.
 Take a look at this stress test to give yourself an idea of how to care for yourself during times when you are accruing lot of stress points in your life.
 When the points get over a certain level, you are at a high risk for illness.
 Here is the link to one simple test.

 Physical Activity is a Major Stress Reliever